citizenfx/fivem-docs/content/docs/support/server-issues.md

 ---------------------------------

 We are more than happy to help you out!

-Please post a topic on the [forums][forum] so we can take a look at your issue.
+For support, please check out our [support section][support-cfx-platform-server] for helpful resources.
+If you'd like to discuss your issue further, feel free to post a topic on our [forums][forum], and we'll be happy to take a look.

-You can also join our [Discord][discord] and have a chat with us.
+Additionally, you can join our [Discord][discord] community and have a chat with us.

 [patreon]: https://patreon.com/fivem
 [forum]: https://forum.cfx.re/